wmde/WikibaseReconcileEdit/README.md

 # OnOrProt

-OnOrProt is the Open!Next prototype API, that is also relevant to OpenRefine.
+OnOrProt is a set ofOpen!Next prototype APIs, that is also relevant to OpenRefine.

+## 1) Easy Reconciliation

+Given "P123" -> "ABC123" give me the Item ID if it exists?

+The usecase for ON here would be simple reconciliation based upon "patent identifiers" as referenced in a meeting.

+This would likely be backed with the Query Service (possibly with a check in PHP).
+In the future Elastic for example should also be able to be a backend?

+## 2) Fancy editing

 A few different general directions were considered: